Julie Landry Laviolette and Jodi Mailander Farrell

 Looking to get away from it all?
 Trying to find yourself?
-Florida is a good place to start.
+The Sunshine State is a good place to start.

 Think undisturbed natural areas, quiet beaches, soothing tropical breezes, and you’re halfway there.
 Whether you want to clear your head with a refreshing splash in the ocean or chill out on a lounge chair with your toes buried in powder-soft sand, Florida is the perfect place to find your serene side.

 Here are some ways to to unplug and find sun-kissed bliss in Florida.
 You’ll return home calmer and more grounded.

 Paddle through nature